FY23 Firefighter Safety Equipment Grant

-Fire departments in every city, town, fire district, eligible state authority, and state military fire departments of the Commonwealth are eligible to apply for funding from the FY22 Firefighter Safety Equipment Grant. $5 million of funding is available for equipment that will improve the safety of firefighters.
-Applications are due December 7, 2021 at 5:00 PM.
+Fire departments of every city, town, fire district, and authority of the Commonwealth are eligible to apply for funding from the FY23 Firefighter Safety Equipment Grant. $5 million is available for equipment that will improve the safety of firefighters.
+Applications are due October 21, 2022 at 5:00 PM.

-The FY22 Firefighter Safety Equipment Grant Notice of Funding Opportunity, containing links to the application form and additional documents, is available here.
-The application form is available separately here.
+The FY23 Firefighter Safety Equipment Grant Notice of Funding Opportunity, containing links to the application form and additional documents, is available here.
+The application form is also available separately here.

 Student Awareness of Fire Education Grant Program

 The Student Awareness of Fire Education (S.A.F.E.) grant program provides resources for fire departments to teach fire safety education in schools.

 The Student Awareness of Fire Education (S.A.F.E.) program provides grants to local fire departments to teach fire and life safety to children in schools.
 The program teaches students to recognize the dangers of fire and the fire hazards of tobacco products through 23 key fire safety behaviors taught in developmentally appropriate ways.
 Fire and life safety is easy to combine with math, science, language arts and health or physical education lessons, making it easy to collaborate with school teachers.
 Since the S.A.F.E. program began in 1996, child fire deaths have dropped significantly in Massachusetts.
 Massachusetts recently went more than two and a half years without losing a child to fire.

 Senior SAFE is a grant program for fire departments to teach fire safety to seniors.
 Seniors have a high risk of dying in a fire.
 Fire and burns risks for seniors include: cooking, smoking, home oxygen use, and electrical and heating dangers.

 Senior SAFE also aims to improve safety in senior housing.
 Programs include: